coletto817/recipe_builder/README.md

 3. Focusing one problem at a time
 4. Check past project and see if there's reusable codes that I can use
 5. Revise the basic / foundation in order to be comfortable again in writing DOM

+problem 2

+1. trying to seperate the ingredients into a list
+2. AppendChild?
+3. show the ideal way